chaseolsen/social-Laravel-app/README.md

 Qwerky web application build with the ReactJS (With Redux), MongoDB, NodeJS, Express.

-Here is basic file structure of project
+Here is basic file structure of project (Left out a few Laravel generated content below)

     ├── app                     # Contains Http->Controllers/Middleware and Providers
     ├── config                  # Auth for DB (I just used XAMPP for a local DB, so you'd have to change this)